laurenstreet/ai-supply/_posts/2023-09-01-Artificial-Intelligence-Consciousness.md

 These indicator properties are present in systems with human or animal consciousness, but don't necessarily indicate consciousness.
 For example, while these properties may be present in humans, any one property isn't necessarily enough for consciousness, while some properties are much more telling of a conscious system than others.
 The authors, therefore, are careful to note that in order to test consciousness with these properties, one has to analyze not only the number of properties present in a given system, but also which properties are present in combination.

 Ultimately, the authors concluded that no current AI system has enough indicator properties (and in the right combination) to deem it conscious.
-However, they claim that many of the indicator properties should be programmable into AI systems with our current techonoglogy.
+However, they claim that many of the indicator properties should be programmable into AI systems with our current technology.
 This conclusion brings about a sense of urgency for the further analysis of consciousness in AI systems and the evolution of theories and means used to test consciousness.

 There are also the moral considerations that arise.
 We are at a stage in our technological development where potentially conscious systems can be made artificially, or at least unconscious systems that seem conscious.
-It can be asked, then, what can happen when people under- or overattribute consciousness to AI systems?
+It can be asked, then, what can happen when people under- or over-attribute consciousness to AI systems?

 The study is based on three main postulates:
 1. computational functionalism